Engagement and Communication

 Chat Workspace

-Use chat to keep one-to-one and group conversations inside the admin workspace.
+Use chat to keep one-to-one and group conversations active across the admin dashboard and the mobile app.

 What You Can Do